dirkgroenen/dirkgroenen.github.io/_posts/2015-05-28-setup-a-stunning-nginx-php5-fpm-cache-with-fastcgi.markdown

 nano /etc/nginx/sites-available/bitlabs.nl.conf
 ```

-We scroll to that directive where PHP request are passed to php5-fpm.
-Inside the ``location ~ \.php$ {}`` directive we add to following lines of code.
+We scroll to the directive where PHP request are passed to php5-fpm.
+Inside the ``location ~ \.php$ {}`` directive we add the following lines of code.
 This will enable the FastCGI cache for the parsed PHP files.

 ```
 fastcgi_cache  microcache;